dadikovi/markdown-webserver/README.md

 - The layout of the application is declared in `.mustache` files in _templates_ directory.
 - The `less` files are in _resources_ directory.

+## Other information

+- The server use cache for the files, the cache timeout is 5 minutes.

 Feel free to use this code for any purpose, pull requests are also welcomed.